rishshah/RoboSoccer/README.md

 - accelerometer rate

 #### Action Space
--- 22 angular velocity values (radians/sec)
+- 22 angular velocity values (radians/sec)

 ### Doubts
 - Sigma net not converging to 0.
 Why?
-- Can we make its span grow somehow.
+- Can we make mu span grow somehow.
 Coz bigger span can help only in corner cases like stopping sudden fall, but increase time of learning.
-- No means to get location
+- No means to get location except using its visual receptors
 - Bending backbone -> Only same lle3 and rle3 movements can make it happen.
-- Should we punish fallen state
+- Should we punish fallen state or/and include accelearation reward
+- How many episodes to wait for?
+- How to map progress?
+- Anything Missing?
+- Is moving average the best metric?
+What others can we use?
+Should see improvement/ how far from ideal
+- Is cross entropy loss the best thing.
+How is it training the sigma network?
+- Getting random trajectories for the learning curve

 ### TODO
 - Handwave training
+- Handwave training with perfect standing
+	- Neural net allowed to tweak other outputs (Random restarts needed once gone to one trajectory, it doesn't explore rest of the stuff at all.
+How to avoid this?)
+	- Reducing action space
+- Handle fallen thing?
+Whatever given in the checkfall.cc is wrong...

-- Initial state distribution
+- Initial state distribution (Cannot place it in arbitrary position)
 - Should include foot receptors part in states?
 (Difficulty as not always provided)
 - Overcome Retargeting

 ### Results
 - Handwave difficulty as not able to learn to stand?
 Maybe teach standing and initialize those weights before teaching handwave
+- 0.3 span it falls a lot.